-Facilities: The elementary and middle schools are housed in two adjacent buildings that include 70 classrooms and a library, as well as a maker space, and art room for each school.
-The high school has 27 classrooms, an Aula Magna theater, a library, science labs, computer labs, music rooms and an art center.
-Additional school facilities include a wellness and health center, playgrounds, sports fields and an athletic track, a cafeteria, a theater, an auditorium, and a covered swimming pool.
-The gym has a professional basketball court with retractable bleachers, a fitness center, offices, changing rooms, and an underground parking lot with an 80-car capacity.
-In the center of campus is The Mansion, a landmark historic building that houses several administrative offices, including the Office of the Superintendent, Office of Admissions and Office of Marketing and Communications
+Facilities: The elementary and middle schools are housed in a large building that includes 70 classrooms, a library, a computer lab and art room for each school, and a drop-in center.
+The middle school also has three science labs and two PC labs.
+The high school is housed in a purpose-built facility that has 27 classrooms, an Aula Magna theater, a library, four science labs, two computer labs, two music rooms, and an art center.
+Additional school facilities include a wellness center (with three registered nurses), playgrounds, three playing fields and an athletic track, a recently remodeled cafeteria, a theater, an auditorium, and a covered swimming pool, which has been refurbished last year.
+The gym, built in 2006, has a professional basketball court with retractable bleachers, a fitness center, offices, changing rooms, and an underground parking lot with an 80-car capacity.

-Special Needs: Download the Special Needs Profile (Special Needs Argentina, Buenos Aires) for this school to learn more about their capability to support students with exceptionalities.
+Special Needs: Download the Special Needs Profile (2023 Special Needs- Argentina, Buenos Aires) for this school to learn more about their capability to support students with exceptionalities.